My top 5 tools for QlikView & QlikSense Development

 Quick HTML Color Picker

 There are several color picker tools available today but Quick HTML Color Picker needs a special mentioning.
 There are occasions where we as developers must look back to design mockups to identify the color schemes.
 Having this tool in your kit will not only help preview the color but also allows you to use the mouse or keyboard to select the color you wanted, and get the color in RGB and HTML format.
-This tool comes in handy and is a must have for developers.
+This tool comes in handy and is a must-have for developers.

 Performance testing tools

-End users today are used to high-speed internet and very quick response times when accessing online content.
+End users today are used to the high-speed internet and very quick response times when accessing online content.
 Research shows that users expect a site to load in 2 seconds.
 After 3 seconds, 40% of the users will abandon the site.
 It’s easier to lose clientele than to gain them.
 It’s important for us to understand the value of performance as it’s crucial to ensure user adoption.
 Therefore, I would like to highlight 2 essential tools for Performance testing.

 HP Load Runner

-One of the tools are the HP Load Runner which is used widely.
+One of the tools is the HP Load Runner which is used widely.
 This tool is known for its versatility and provides several features that allow in-depth analysis.
 It would be great for any company that focuses on Performance to have this tool in their portfolio.
 However, the downside is the slightly expensive license cost.

 As opposed to Load Runner, Apache JMeter is an open source load testing tool.
 It was mainly developed for web applications but later the scope has widened.
 Apache JMeter is a popular tool and is known for its user-friendly GUI.